redhat-et/agent-orchestration/README.md

-# Dynamic Agent Discovery in OpenShift Clusters (draft)
+# OpenShift Dynamic Agent Patterns (Proof of Concept)

 ## Note

-A production agent discovery pattern needs at least basic security. we also have no stable best practices for deployment of agents.
-This is only a rough exploration of the possible implementation and use cases of combining Openshift and A2A.
+A production agent discovery pattern needs at least basic security.
+We also have no stable best practices for deployment of agents.
+This is only a rough exploration of the possible implementation and use cases of combining OpenShift and A2A protocols.

 ## About

-Dynamic agent discovery creates interesting new possibilities for cluster management.

-For example, deployments can include teams of agents that operate as utilities like e.g. a degtugging agent that synthesizes data from metrics and logs in order to surface problems with devices or deployments and offer succinct summaries and suggested next steps.

-Making such agents dynamically discoverable creates a powerful new capability for cluster managers, and empowers organizations to quickly surface new capabilities without the need for internal evangelizing.

-## Resource Shadowing / Digital Twin Pattern

-In order to demonstrate the power of dynamic agent discovery in OpenShift we have implemented a "digital twin" pattern, simulating a configuration where components in a content delivery network are deployed alongside a lightweight agent capable of debugging them or providing health checks.

-The agents may be discovered via an MCP server that facilitates discovery and then execution of agent capabilities via the A2A protocol.
+This project demonstrates how to build **durable, standards-aligned patterns** for agentic systems using OpenShift as the substrate.
+The goal is to leverage OpenShift's existing primitives to integrate all layers of the AI agent stack, including discovery, messaging, and orchestration.

+### Vision: Agents as First-Class Resources

+OpenShift provides the perfect substrate for **durable agent models** where agents become **self-documenting, conversational APIs** for clusters.
+This project implements:

+- **Agent CRD**: Define agents as first-class Kubernetes resources
+- **A2A Protocol Integration**: Wrap Agent-to-Agent communication practices into Kubernetes API objects
+- **MCP Server**: Discovers agents, surfaces capabilities, and enables communication via A2A
+- **Digital Twin Pattern**: Agents provide intelligent, self-describing interfaces to cluster resources

+## Architecture

+The system demonstrates the "Twin" pattern where each resource has an intelligent digital twin that can:
+- Participate in conversations and planning
+- Manage health, debug, and coordinate actions
+- Provide self-documenting capabilities through agent cards

 ## Example Run